 What is the Multidisciplinary Approach to the Study of Chronic Pelvic Pain (MAPP) Research Network?

-To better understand the causes of two chronic urinary pain disorders—interstitial cystitis (IC) and chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS)—the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) of the National Institutes of Health (NIH) established the Multidisciplinary Approach to the Study of Chronic Pelvic Pain (MAPP) Research Network.
+To better understand the causes of two chronic urinary pain disorders—interstitial cystitis (IC)-also called bladder pain syndrome, and chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS)—the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) of the National Institutes of Health (NIH) established the Multidisciplinary Approach to the Study of Chronic Pelvic Pain (MAPP) Research Network.

 The MAPP Research Network moves beyond typical bladder- and prostate-specific research and includes experts across a wide range of disciplines.
 Using a whole-body approach, MAPP Network scientists are studying the underlying source of symptoms, differing symptom profiles and patterns for patients, and possible connections between IC, CP/CPP, and other chronic conditions that are sometimes seen in IC and CP/CPPS patients, such as irritable bowel syndrome, fibromyalgia, and chronic fatigue syndrome.

 For more information, visit the MAPP Research Network home page.